• Features

 Table of Contents

-• What is Redirects in WP Ghost?
+• What Are Redirects in WP Ghost?

-• Why is Redirects Important for Security?
+• Why Redirects Matter for Security

 • Activate Safe Mode or Ghost Mode